Nick3C/pinyin-toolkit/pinyin/readme.txt

 = Bug Fix =
 - audio generation breaks if deck has space/hyphen in the filename (thus deck dir)
   * I think we decided this is a capitalisation issue.
 Does it work now?
-- audio download does not worth (not the same as the audio bug)
-  * Related to the capitalisation issue, I think.

 = Mods & Tweaks =
 * memory footprint is getting a bit excessive (112mb for my deck)